 BA 1994, MA 1998, PhD 2008Lecturer

 Lisa Godson is a historian of design and material culture, and also researches and writes about contemporary design.
 She studied History of Art at Trinity College Dublin (BA 1994) and History of Design at the Royal College of Art/Victoria & Albert Museum, London (MA 1998, PhD 2008).
 Godson has held tenured lecturing posts in a number of institutions including DIT and the Royal College of Art, where she was lead tutor in critical studies for MA design interaction, product design and industrial design.
 She was RCA Teaching and Learning Fellow and devised the college Virtual Learning Environment RCAde.
 She was NCAD Fellow at the inter-institutional Graduate School of Creative Arts and Media (GradCAM) 2009-13, where she was part of the team that developed and taught a pioneering structured doctoral research programme and chaired two research seminars, in historiography and theories of contemporary design.
-One characteristic of Godson’s teaching involves devising student research projects in collaboration with institutions, recently with the Little Museum of Dublin for the Secret Lives of Objects exhibition, symposium and publication (2015), and (alongside UCD Art History) with the National Library of Ireland on their ‘large books’ collection, leading to a public symposium (2012).
+One characteristic of Godson’s teaching involves devising student research projects in collaboration with institutions, recently with the National Museum of Ireland (2018-19), the Irish Architecture Foundation (2017) and the Little Museum of Dublin for the Secret Lives of Objects exhibition, symposium and publication (2015).

-An aspect of Godson’s research involves collaborations with creative practitioners – she devised the original concept and research for the award-winning feature-length documentary Build Something Modern (Still Films: 2011) on Irish modernist architecture in Africa; is research collaborator with artists Jesse Jones and Sarah Browne on their major Artangel/Create/Arts Council 2016 national commission In the Shadow of the State (2016) and is research mentor and collaborator for Dublin City Council Arts Office/National Gallery of Ireland art commissions for the centenary of the 1916 Rising.
+An aspect of Godson’s research involves collaborations with creative practitioners – her concept and research on Irish modernist architecture in Africa was the basis of the award-winning feature-length documentary Build Something Modern (Still Films: 2011); she was research collaborator with artists Jesse Jones and Sarah Browne on their major Artangel/Create/Arts Council 2016 national commission In the Shadow of the State (2016) and was research collaborator with Jesse Jones on the Irish Pavilion at the Venice Biennale (2017).

 The Secret Lives of Objects: Hidden Stories of Design Little Museum of Dublin, April 2015.
 A project undertaken by the MA Design History and Material Culture at NCAD and funded by Year of Irish Design 2015.
 This work also resulted in a symposium (April 2015) and publication edited by Lisa Godson.